 I also love professionally designed fonts because they are better designed and they often come with alternate characters (also called stylistic alternates, glyphs or in some cases, ligatures).
 For instance, there may be three different styles of the capital A, or several styles of a double “tt,” or a bunch of swashes that you can use to customize your projects even more.
 Learn more about using alternate characters in Cricut Design Space!

 You can totally up your Cricut design game when you have more options in your font folder!

 How to Upload Fonts to Cricut Design Space

 Before you start to use your fonts within Cricut Design Space you need to get those fonts onto your devices!
 If you’ve already installed your fonts on your computer, you can skip to the next step.

 Your font (or fonts, if you buy a bundle) will be in an unzipped folder.
 Often there will be two versions of the font, one that ends with .ttf (a TrueType font) and .otf (an OpenType Font).
 For technical reasons I won’t go into here, I suggest going with the .otf font if it’s available (it’s just a more robust font type).
 If there’s only a .ttf, that’s fine too!

 A box will pop up for you to install your fonts (if you choose to install all of the fonts in a bundle at once, a lot of boxes will pop up, one for each font!).
 Click Install Font and your computer will do its thing.

-Your font will now appear in your FontBook and be available for you to use in Cricut Design Space.
+Your font file will now appear in your FontBook and be available for you to use in Cricut Design Space.